ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingtransport.rst

 .. figure:: ./media/usingtransportMedia/media/image3.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated
-   :width: 6.5in
-   :height: 3.86042in

-   Figure 5‑59: Selecting Transport Module data inputs in the Map View.
+   Figure 13-3: Selecting Transport Module data inputs in the Map View.

 b.
 If you have the data from the Lakeshore example open in a [Catalog Pane] or [Catalog View] and the [Geoprocessing Pane] open, then you